 Also, taking steps to encourage good airflow can help keep damp conditions at bay.
 Leave plenty of space between your cucumber plants, and make sure to keep your cucumber patch weed-free.

-This disease is a fungal growth that slows plant growth and also turns leaves yellow.
+This disease is a fungal growth that slows plant growth and also turns leaves yellow-brown.

 Certain insects, mainly spotted cucumber beetles, carry Fusarium wilt spores from plant to plant.
 The spores also live in the soil, where they can remain dormant for up to two years.